About the City Council

 Council Information Booklet

-For more information about the City Council, attending meetings, public hearings, etc., go to the Welcome to the Saint Paul City Council booklet.
+For more information about the City Council, attending meetings, public hearings, etc., go to the City Council website.